filotimo-project/.github/profile/README.md

 - Waydroid integration
 - A Kirigami GUI to manage distroboxes and containers.
 - Proper Konsole integration with container-based workflows, like Ptyxis.
-- A nice website and hosting solution
+- A nice website and hosting solution -- SEE: https://filotimoproject.org/
+- Hook into `systemd` to set up a swapfile immediately before hibernating to make this work properly without having to have a swapfile all the time, see: https://gitlab.com/evlaV/steamos-customizations/-/commit/3d13dcb03258d237fc0a8dc9d3d74a1da7fe7385